Child sitting in elementary school classroom, smiling

 Career and Technology Studies (CTS)

 The Northwest Territories uses a revised version of the curriculum in Alberta.
-It includes organizing courses by levels (introductory, intermediate and advanced) and not grades, which creates multiple entry points.
+It organizes courses by levels (introductory, intermediate and advanced) and not grades, which creates multiple entry points.
 The CTS program has five clusters and more than 1,000 one-credit courses in 28 occupational areas, which are aligned with the National Occupational Classification.

 Nova Scotia